ReeceM/ignition-git/README.md

 ## Usage

+1. Generate a new OAuth Token for your account
+    - on GitHub [GitHub Personal Tokens](https://github.com/settings/tokens) (Only need to tick repo access !!)
+    - on Gitlab [Gitlab Personal Token](https://gitlab.com/profile/personal_access_tokens) (Only give repo access to write)
+    - ? others...
+PR pls

+2. Add the token to you environment with `IGNITION_GIT_TOKEN="token_me_here"`

+3. Make an error somewhere

 Click on the "Open Issue" tab on your Ignition screen to see the tool provided by this package.

 Once there edit the data and click submit :)